erika-aschehoug/Les_papyrus-de_heron/README.md

 However, like bubble sort, it is not a stable sort, which means it does not maintain the relative order of equal sort elements.

+## Algorithm Comparison

+1. `Selection Sort`: This is an in-place comparison-based sorting algorithm.
+It has an average and worst-case performance of O(n2)
+, so it is less efficient on large lists, and generally performs worse than the similar insertion sort.

+2. `Bubble Sort`: This is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements and swaps them if they are in the wrong order.
+The pass through the list is repeated until the list is sorted.
+The average and worst-case performance is O(n2)
+, so it is not suitable for large unsorted lists.

+3. `Insertion Sort`: This is a simple sorting algorithm that builds the final sorted array one item at a time.
+It is much less efficient on large lists than more advanced algorithms such as quicksort, heapsort, or merge sort.
+However, insertion sort provides several advantages: simple implementation, efficient for (quite) small data sets, adaptive, stable, and in-place.

+4. `Merge Sort`: This is an efficient, stable, comparison-based sorting algorithm.
+Most implementations produce a stable sort, which means that the order of equal elements is the same in the input and output.
+Merge sort is a divide and conquer algorithm that was invented by John von Neumann in 1945.
+It has an average and worst-case performance of O(nlogn)
+.

+5. `Quick Sort`: This is an efficient sorting algorithm, serving as a systematic method for placing the elements of an array in order.
+When implemented well, it can be about two or three times faster than its main competitors, merge sort and heapsort.
+It has an average performance of O(nlogn) but a worst-case performance of O(n2)
+.

+6. `Heap Sort`: This is a comparison-based sorting algorithm.
+Heapsort can be thought of as an improved selection sort: like selection sort, heapsort divides its input into a sorted and an unsorted region, and it iteratively shrinks the unsorted region by extracting the largest element and moving that to the sorted region.
+It has an average and worst-case performance of O(nlogn)
+.

+7. `Comb Sort`: This is a relatively simple sorting algorithm originally designed to improve upon bubble sort.
+It improves on bubble sort by using a gap of size more than 1.
+The gap starts with a large value and shrinks by a factor of 1.3 in every iteration until it reaches the value 1.
+The average performance of this algorithm is O(n2)
+.

+Each of these algorithms has its own strengths and weaknesses, and the best choice of algorithm can depend on the details of the specific task at hand.
+For example, if you know you’re dealing with small lists, bubble sort or insertion sort could be sufficient, but for larger lists or for lists where speed is a concern, you might want to go with something like quicksort or mergesort.
+If you need a stable sort (i.e., a sort that maintains the relative order of equal sort items), then merge sort would be a good choice.
+If you need to sort in-place (i.e., using only a small, constant amount of extra storage space), then heapsort could be the best option.

 ## Installation
 You'll need Python along with matplotlib and pygame libraries.